Sunscreen-tech/spf/README.md

 * Optionally an environment variable to the untarred location's contained bin directory.

 # Basic example
-Let's build a basic program where an end user can encrypt two values, send them to a server which will compute and respond with their sum, after which the user finally decrypts the result.
+Let's build a basic program where an end user can encrypt two values and send them to a server which will compute and respond with their encrypted sum.
+After that, the user decrypts the result.
 For simplicity, we'll describe both parties in a single program.

-Program that will run on the Parasol processor:
+Program that will run on our virtual processor:

 `add.c`:
 ```C